Janmajayamall/dse/README.md

 To minize the loss when one party renges from locking up funds for commitment, whereas other has already committed, commitment is made progressively.

 So if Node A and B agreed to lock amount X for the trade, they progressively commit 0.1X in 10 rounds.
 Where every subsequent round of commitment only happends if both Node A and B committed their rspective share in last round.
 Thus, the malcious user can only fraud honest user for 0.1X.

+### Extras

+[Will be organised into sections a bit later]

+1. Unique ID for a search query - Keccack256(Peer_id + Query count)
+2. Users will run their own node with which they will interact over a REST API (Will be developed later) 3.

 ### Random questions